Caesar Haircut (French Crop) is the ’90s Men’s Hair Trend Making a Comeback

-Ready to learn what exactly this haircut is, how you can ask your stylist for it, and how to easily style the cut?
+Ready to learn what this haircut is, how to ask your stylist for it, and how to style the cut easily?
 Keep scrolling to learn everything you need to know about the Caesar haircut.

 Also known as the French crop, the Caesar haircut is a short, all-around cut with a brief fringe.
 This style comes with a lot of history.
-As the name suggests, the style was named after its most famous ambassador Julius Caesar, who adopted this tight cut with blunt bangs as his signature look.
-And no, it wasn’t purely for fashion reasons; he too was balding and this was a great hairstyle for concealing it.
+As the name suggests, this style is named after its most famous ambassador Julius Caesar, who adopted this tight cut with blunt bangs as his signature look.
+And no, it wasn’t purely for fashion reasons; he was balding, and this was a great hairstyle for concealing it.

-Aside from the foolproof styling, another great advantage of the Caesar cut is that—thanks to the fringe—it’s a great one for gents suffering from thinning locks and/or receding hairlines.
-Plus, it’s low maintenance and one of the most versatile options that can work well with straight or wavy textures, and on thick or thin hair.
+Aside from the foolproof styling, another great advantage of the Caesar cut is that—thanks to the fringe—it’s great for gents suffering from thinning locks and/or receding hairlines.
+Plus, it’s low maintenance and one of the most versatile options that can work well with straight or wavy textures and on thick or thin hair.

 If you’re after a classic Caesar, ask your barber to keep the length—which should be no longer than 1-2 inches—even all the way around.
-There are however a number of modern variations on the cut that is worth considering if you want to make it more 21st century-appropriate.
+There are, however, modern variations on the cut that are worth considering if you want to make it more 21st-century-appropriate.

-For a neat, slick look, use your fingers to evenly distribute the product all over your hair.
+Use your fingers to evenly distribute the product over your hair for a neat, slick look.
 Start combing from the crown of your head to the front to create a fringe.
-Do the same to the sides, and either leave the back or comb it down for maximum tidiness.
-If a softer, more casual, less uniform outcome is what you’re after, use AXE Urban Messy Look: Flexible Paste to rough up the texture at the top, while keeping the back and sides neat for a cool contrast.
+Do the same to the sides, leaving the back or combing it down for maximum tidiness.
+If a softer, more casual, less uniform outcome is what you’re after, use AXE Urban Messy Look: Flexible Paste to rough up the texture at the top while keeping the back and sides neat for a cool contrast.

 2. Messy Caesar Haircut

-Take a modern approach to the Caesar haircut by opting for a textured look.
-Use a paste to add a slightly messy texture to your bangs.
+Take a modern approach to the Caesar haircut by opting for a textured crop.
+If needed, use a paste to add a slightly messy texture to your bangs.
 This hairstyle will give you a perfect “I woke up like this” chill look but a little more elevated.

 Have thicker hair?
-If you have thick strands and your bangs are starting to grow out, but you’re just not ready to part with the length yet, try out a variation of the Caesar haircut that has full bangs with it.
+If you have thick strands and your bangs are starting to grow out, but you’re not ready to part with the length yet, try this variation of the French crop haircut with full bangs.

-Whether you opt for a classic caesar haircut or you try out a textured variation, this style is perfect for anyone wanting a short style.
+Whether you opt for a classic Caesar haircut or try out a textured crop, this style is perfect for anyone wanting a short style.
 Are you looking for more hairstyle inspiration?
 Check out our style guide below!